 - EA will become a 100% digital company.

 Let’s delve into each one with a quick summary and then synthesise it at the end.

 Sony buys Gaikai

 So Gaikai is (was?) this company that came out of nowhere to reveal themselves as a game streaming competitor to OnLive.
 Now I’ve always been sceptical about the viability of streaming video games.
-Australia’s slow internet is one thing, but maintaining datas centres of top of the line computers to individually play every game being streamed is another.
+Australia’s slow internet is one thing, but maintaining data centres with top of the line computers to individually play each game being streamed is another.
 This is a massive step above streaming music or movies from a server farm.
 Users of Gaikai’s presumably short lived service, reported issues around latency and input lag.
 But there is clearly interest in the idea and I don’t think Sony is buying them to wipe out a possible competitor, they’re buying them because they want the expertise, they want the infrastructure and they want the patents.
-So while streaming may not be ready yet, and maybe not in it’s current form, just think about that there is still half a billion dollars worth of interest in the concept.
+So while streaming may not be ready yet, and maybe not in its current form, just think about the fact there is still half a billion dollars worth of interest in the concept.